Presbyterian Church of Aotearoa New Zealand: History

-The Presbyterian Church of New Zealand formed in October 1901 with the amalgamation of churches in the Synod of Otago and Southland (which had a largely Free Church heritage) with those north of the Waitaki River.
+The Presbyterian Church of New Zealand was formed in October 1901 with the amalgamation of churches in the Synod of Otago and Southland (which had a largely Free Church heritage) with those north of the Waitaki River.

 Unlike other major Christian churches, the Presbyterians did not send missionaries to New Zealand.
-Presbyterians had by and large come to New Zealand as settlers from Scotland, Ireland and Australia.
+Presbyterians had come to New Zealand as settlers from Scotland, Ireland and Australia.
 Dunedin (founded in 1848) and Waipu (founded in 1853) were specifically Presbyterian settlements, but significant numbers of Presbyterians settled in other parts of the country, including Christchurch, Port Nicholson (Wellington), and Auckland.
-Ministers came with the first European settlers to Wellington, Otago and Waipu, but generally nascent congregations called ministers from Scotland.
+Ministers came with the first European settlers to Wellington, Otago, and Waipu, but generally, nascent congregations were called ministers from Scotland.
 Missions to the Māori people focused on the Tuhoe people and led to the establishment of the Māori Synod, now known as Te Aka Puaho.

-In 1862 the Presbytery of Auckland had had support from the Presbyterian Church of Ireland and also applied for support from the United Presbyterian Church of Scotland.
+In 1862, the Presbytery of Auckland had support from the Presbyterian Church of Ireland and applied for support from the United Presbyterian Church of Scotland.

-In 1906, 23 percent of New Zealanders (203,600) had identified as Presbyterians.
+In 1906, 23 per cent of New Zealanders (203,600) identified as Presbyterians.